fantasmoio/Fantasmo-Android-SDK/FantasmoDemoApp/README.md

     if (fmLocationManager.state == FMLocationManager.State.LOCALIZING) {
         arFrame?.let { fmLocationManager.localize(it) }
     }

+### Behaviors

+To maximize localization quality, camera input is filtered against common problems.
+The listener will be called with behavior requests intended to alleviate such problems.

+    private val fmLocationListener: FMLocationListener = {
+        object : FMLocationListener {
+            fun locationManager(didRequestBehavior: FMBehaviorRequest){
+            }
+        }
+    }

+The following behaviors are currently requested:

+    enum class FMBehaviorRequest(val displayName: String) {
+        TILTUP("Tilt your device up"),
+        TILTDOWN("Tilt your device down"),
+        PANAROUND("Pan around the scene"),
+        PANSLOWLY("Pan more slowly"),
+        ACCEPTED("Accepted");
+    }

+When notified, it should prompt the user to undertake the remedial behavior.

 ## Anchoring

 Use the `Anchor` toggle to activate anchoring mode.
 The anchor position, i.e. the phone's position when anchoring is activated and sent to the SDK to be processed.